ajlopatkin/spock-analysis-pipeline/README.md

 ### OS and MATLAB Requirements

 The code development version is tested on *Mac OSX* operating system, with MATLAB R2017b.
-The following toolboxes are required for this code to execute:
+The following toolboxes/modules are required for this code to execute:
+- MATLAB Core
+- Image Analysis Toolbox

 Linux, Windows and Mac OSX are supported with a valid MATLAB installation.

 # Installation Guide

+To install, simply place copy the spock_code folder to your MATLAB folder structure, and add the functions to your path if desired.

 # Demo

 # Results

+# Citation